-A recent stat by Ion Interactive found that more than 20% of marketers feel they lack an effective strategy for landing page testing.
+A recent stat by Ion Interactive found that more than 20% of marketers feel that they lack an effective strategy for landing page testing.

 Split testing is not optional.
-It’s a necessity when you want to boost conversions.
+It’s a necessity, when you want to boost conversions.

 Testing is not a fun or easy thing to do.
 It requires a tactical understanding of numbers and how those numbers correlate with what the ideal customers are looking for.
 According to Bryan Eisenberg, 61% of companies carry out fewer than five tests every month.

 Your email opt-in form is an important factor for converting visitors into subscribers.
-If the form is not well-designed, of course you know what would happen – it’ll be frustration all the way, even though you’re receiving a lot of search visitors or referral traffic.
+If the form is not well-designed, you know what would happen – it’ll be frustration all the way, even though you’re receiving a lot of search visitors or referral traffic.

-So you have to make sure that the forms you’re asking people to fill out are optimized for conversions.
+So, you have to make sure that the forms you’re asking people to fill out are optimized for conversions.
 That’s the whole essence of conversion rate optimization.

 “One accurate measurement is worth more than a thousand expert opinions” – Admiral Grace Hopper

-Personally, I like to run an A/B split test on my landing page as well as blog pages before writing about my results on the blog.
+Personally, I like to run an A/B split test on my landing page, as well as blog pages, before writing about my results on the blog.
 A few years ago, I tested the effect of removing form fields on my Neil Patel landing page (that was before I started this blog).

 My submission form had four fields:

-I had always thought that having four fields was fine because they’re easy to fill.
-But I was wrong.
+I had always thought that having four fields was fine, because they’re easy to fill.
+But, I was wrong.

 First, I ran a test to see what results I’d get by changing “revenue” to “what can we help you with?”
 To my utter surprise, that change didn’t produce any measurable result.

-Then I decided to remove the “revenue” field altogether, leaving only three fields – Name, Email and URL.
+Then, I decided to remove the “revenue” field altogether, leaving only three fields – Name, Email and URL.

 This small change meant an improvement in my conversion rate of 26%.
 Who would have believed that removing a field could yield such a significant result?
-At that moment, I realized I can never take anything for granted.
+At that moment, I realized that I can never take anything for granted.
 Little things matters.

 It’s not just about form fields, but also where the form itself is placed.
-Most content marketers use “above the fold” positioning, because they believe it’s the most viewed section of a landing page.
+Most content marketers use above-the-fold positioning, because they believe it’s the most viewed section of a landing page.

-But it’s not necessarily the same for every site and industry.
+But, it’s not necessarily the same for every site and industry.
 Sometimes, the most focused-on area of a page is beneath the fold.
 Remember ABT: Always be testing!

 Another important design factor is a distraction-free form.
 Make it easy for your users to subscribe, free of any obstruction.
 By removing noise on the landing page, especially around the form, an event planning company increased its email sign up rate by 89.8%.